danghongyu/Workflow_for_genome_resolved_analysis/S07_Pangenomic_analysis/README.md

 ### Pangenomic analysis for Dehalococcoides
-Formated Data for Dehalococcoides pangenomic analysis in Iowa Research Online
+Formated data is deposited in Iowa Research Online with title: Data for Dehalococcoides pangenomic analysis

 #### The data including:
 genome-storage-db: DHC_final-GENOMES.db